 Athena SWAN is a project for the advancement and promotion of the careers of women in science, engineering and technology in higher education and research, and to achieve a significant increase in the number of women recruited to top posts.
 Athena SWAN is run by the Equality Challenge Unit and funded by Equality Challenge Unit, the Royal Society, Biochemical Society and the Department of Health.

 As part of its commitment, the School is working on its Silver action plan as well as:

 - Hosting PhD student conferences

-- Organising a promotions workshop in 2015
+- Organising promotions workshops

 - Improving the induction process for new staff and their managers

 - Ensuring consistency of experience for staff at all levels particularly in appraisal and support for professional development

 - Clarifying the support available for staff during pregnancy, maternity and on their return